Sen. James M. Inhofe, conservative critic of climate change, says he will retire

-The New York Times first reported Inhofe’s impending retirement Thursday.
-Inhofe confirmed the news Friday in an interview with The Oklahoman.

-“There has to be one day where you say, ‘All right, this is going to be it,’” Inhofe told the newspaper.
+“There has to be one day where you say, ‘All right, this is going to be it,’” Inhofe, 87, told the newspaper.

 A spokeswoman for Inhofe did not respond to requests for comment.
 In a sign that an announcement was imminent, Inhofe’s top Senate aide, chief of staff Luke Holland, unveiled a campaign website Friday.